-And the seemingly unlikely pairing worked like a charm — the resulting track, “Beat It,” won multiple Grammys, launched an iconic video and became one of Jackson’s signature songs, landing at No. 1 on April 30, 1983.
+This unlikely pairing worked like a charm: The resulting track "Beat It" won multiple Grammys, launched an iconic video and became one of Jackson's signature songs, landing at No. 1 on April 30, 1983.

 The collaboration almost didn't happen.
 When Van Halen received the initial inquiry about recording the track, he hung up, believing it was a prank call.
 In 2012 the guitarist recalled that he did much more than just play the guitar solo on the track.